Clarion Hotel & Conference Center

 The Smith College Museum of Art features four floors of numerous works in all mediums.
 Paintings, drawings, photography, and ancient artifacts are all well represented, and don't miss out on the 43 foot mural Nature and the Artist: The Work of Art and the Observer by well known Mexican painter Rufino Tamayo.
 The Smith College Museum of Art also hosts special exhibitions as well as special events such as gallery and artists talks.
 Admission is free the second Friday of the month.

-One of the region's great authors of children's books is Eric Carle, author and artist of the beloved classic Caterpillar.
-The three galleries of the museum are dedicated to picture book art and children's books.
-The Eric Carle Museum is a great place to introduce children to art via their favorite picture and storybooks.
+One of the region's great authors of children's books is Eric Carle, author and artist of the beloved classic, The Very Hungry Caterpillar.
+The Eric Carle Museum of Picture Book Art consists of three galleries dedicated to picture book art and children's books.
+The museum also has a reading room, art center, and cafe.
+The Eric Carle Museum is a great place to introduce children to art via their favorite pictures and story books.

 The Hampshire College Art Gallery exhibits works ranging from traditional media such as painting and sculpture, to installations and performance pieces.
 With works by graduate students, faculty, local artists and even some national and international artists, the Art Gallery helps support the teaching function of Hampshire College.
 The Art Gallery also hosts talks by artists and scholars from time to time.